sisby-folk/surveyor/README.md

 * 41-70 - mid-level outcrops and walkways
 * 0-40 - the lava sea and shores

-Roughly speaking, Surveyor will accept any non-clear block within or below a 2-high walk-space as a floor.
+Roughly speaking, Surveyor will accept any non-clear solid block below a 2-high walk-space as a floor.<br/>
+It will also detect "carpets" (non-clear non-solid blocks) above these floors and use those instead.

 Surveyor supports any layer height configuration, but currently lacks the API/config to change this for specific dimensions.